buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 * CancelRelatedBuilds
 * StopRelatedBuilds

+and specific implementation for Gerrit

+* CancelGerritRelatedBuilds
+* StopGerritRelatedBuilds

 These steps work in a pretty much same way: they look at possible candidates' source stamps and decide whether the step is relevant based on own source stamp.
 If the source stamps are somehow relevant (decided by a function provided as a parameter), then the corresponding build request will be cancelled, or the corresponding build will be stopped.